CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/property-editors/expression-editor.md

 Constructors can be used to create a new instance of a [Data Type][].
 A [Data Type][] can have multiple constructors, each with different parameters that are used to create the new instance.

-Methods on how to create a new instance of a [Data Type][] can be found in the relevant documentation for that [Data Type][]; information regarding how to create a new [Data Type][] using a constructor can be found in the "Remarks" section under "Create a/an &lt;DataType&gt;" (where &lt;DataType&gt; is replaced by the type's name).
+Methods on how to create a new instance of a [Data Type][] can be found in the relevant documentation for that [Data Type][Reference Data Types]; information regarding how to create a new [Data Type][] using a constructor can be found in the "Remarks" section under "Create a/an &lt;DataType&gt;" (where &lt;DataType&gt; is replaced by the type's name).

 The following examples show two ways a [DateTimeOffset][] can be created using a constructor: